fs/hello-package-be/README.md

 ## Hello Package BE

 ## Project description
-API on RubyOnRails for creating conferences using vidyo.io
+API on RubyOnRails for creating conferencies using vidyo.io
 ## Dependencies

 * Postgresql 11.2